buribalkan/ChartRace/README.md

 # 🎬 How to Make a Live Chart Race in Pure SVG (No Libraries!)

-📊 **Dynamic data visualizations** are no longer reserved for massive frameworks or D3 experts.
-In this tutorial, I’ll walk you through building a **fully animated chart race** — entirely in **HTML, SVG, and vanilla JavaScript** — with cool features like live rankings, emojis, tooltips, flashing leaders, and more.
+📊 **Dynamic data visualizations** are no longer reserved for massive frameworks.
+**fully animated chart race** — entirely in **HTML, SVG, and vanilla JavaScript** — with cool features like live rankings, emojis, tooltips, flashing leaders, and more.

 > ✅ No frameworks
 > ✅ No canvas